Heisen47/itinerarly-BE/README.md

 # Itinerarly Backend

 A Spring Boot REST API backend for the Itinerarly travel planning application with OAuth2 authentication and JWT token management.
+I have a cron-job that deletes your data from my table after every 3 days , i won't store your data.

 ## Features